zaproxy/zap-api-docs/source/includes/welcome.md

 ## Documentation Structure

-The API documentation is divided into eight main sections.
+The API documentation is divided into nine main sections.

 * [**Introduction**](#introduction) section contains introductory information of ZAP and installation guide to set up ZAP for testing.
 * [**Exploring the App**](#exploring-the-app) section contains examples on how to explore the web application.